Menu Close

 How do Plant Sterols Work?

-Furthermore, they maintain skin hydration and reduce inflammation which causes blotchy complexions and acne.
+Furthermore, these potent lipids maintain critical skin hydration and reduce the inflammation that causes blotchy complexions and acne.
+This dual-action approach ensures your skin barrier remains calm, hydrated, and youthful.

 Studies show that plant sterols can mimic cholesterol and prevent loss of epidermal keratinocyte membranes.